met4citizen/TalkingHead/README.md

 to fine-tune the settings while running animations typical to your use case.

 > [!TIP]
-> For dynamic bones of type `point`, you can simulate gravity by applying a `deltaWorld` translation down the Y-axis and compensating for the initial stretch in the rest pose by applying `deltaLocal` translation up the Y-axis.
+> For dynamic bones of type `"point"`, you can simulate gravity by applying a `deltaWorld` translation down the Y-axis and compensating for the initial stretch in the rest pose by applying `deltaLocal` translation up the Y-axis.